Arke-Systems/beacon/test/integration/asset-filters/asset-filters.cs.test.md

 ## Inclusion / Exclusion

-- An asset it included if any include filter matches it, unless it is excluded.
+- An asset is included if any include filter matches it, unless it is excluded.
 - An asset is excluded if no include filter matches it.
 - An asset is excluded if it matches any of the exclude filters.